At different ages, you have different rights and responsibilities, but some rights you have at any age.

-Why you should register, vote and other ways to get involved in local and national politics
+How to vote and why you should, as well as other ways to get involved in local and national politics at all ages

 VOXY is a youth-led countywide forum which provides a voice for all young people in Oxfordshire (aged 11 – 18 and up to 25 with additional needs), so they can have their say about the issues that matter the most to them.